deepneuronlab/vue-image-box/README.md

 ## Challenge:
-- Add an editable `label` for each area.
+- Add an editable `label` for pink each area.

 ## Extra Points:
+- Make the pink areas don't overflow the page.
 - Improve the strcucture and data flow.
 - Treat this as production code.
 Make a PR and treat errors gracefully.